DataSQRL/sqrl/playbook.md

 you make dependency changes and are trying to do a maven goal inside a maven subdirectory.

+## How to build Parser in Intellij

+1. Run sqrl-parser > Plugins > antlr4:antlr4
+2. Refresh maven dependencies

 ## Helpful commands while developing